binaryage/chromex/examples/lein/readme.md

 At this point we call [`runtime/connect`][runtime-connect-docs] to connect to our background page.
 We get a `background-port` back which is a wrapper of [`runtime.Port`][runtime-port-docs].
-`background-port` implements chromex protocol [`IChromePort`][chrome-port-src] which we can use to `post-message!` to our background page. `background-port` also implements `core-async/ReadPort` so we can treat it as a core.async channel for reading incoming messages sent by our background page.
+`background-port` implements chromex protocol [`IChromePort`][chrome-port-src] which we can use to `post-message!` to our background page. `background-port` implements `core-async/ReadPort` so we can treat it as a core.async channel for reading incoming messages sent by our background page.
 You can see that implemented in `run-message-loop!` which takes messages off the channel and simply prints them into the console (in `process-message!`).